tegx/fairdoscope/README.md

 * Type-driven rendering of PID record elements
 * Two different ways of rendering PID records (plain or interactive)
 * Extensible by additional types
-* ON-the-fly creation of FAIR DO graph
+* On-the-fly creation of FAIR DO graph

 ### :star: Planned Features